onyx-platform/onyx/doc/user-guide/concepts.md

 A segment is the smallest unit of data in Onyx.
 Segments are required to be Clojure maps.
 They represent the data flowing through the cluster.

-#### Transformer
+#### Function

-A transformer is a function that receives segments and emits segments for further processing.
+A function is a function that receives segments and emits segments for further processing.

 #### Plugin